SU Washington, D.C. Program

 Open to any student who has achieved junior or senior standing by the start of the program.
 The minimum GPA requirement is 3.0.
 Well-qualified second semester sophomores may be accepted.

-Students register at Southwestern and pay standard tuition for the semester and standard room and board that is equivalent to a Lord Center (double) apartment and a 19 meal plan.
+Students register at Southwestern and pay standard tuition for the semester and standard room and board that is equivalent to Brown-Cody level housing and a 19 meal plan.
 Students who normally qualify for financial aid are eligible to receive most forms of aid (excluding work study) from Southwestern.

 A $250 non-refundable application deposit is due at the time the application is submitted.
 This can be in the form of a check or money order.

 A $500 housing deposit will be charged to the student’s SU account upon acceptance into the program.

 Students pay a $50 textbook/IT fee upon arrival in Washington, D.C.

 Southwestern University will pay the student a stipend to cover food costs.
 The stipend is issued as a lump sum check before the beginning of the semester and is mailed to the student’s permanent address, or other designated address.